JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 ***

 To say the dinner was awkward was an understatement at best; the dinner was filled with pregnant pauses and awkward interactions.
-I don’t recall what we ate, but it was most likely some basic brisket, beans, sweet potatoes and other forgetable things like that.
+I don’t recall what we ate, but it was most likely some basic brisket, beans, sweet potatoes and other forgettable things like that.

 And honestly, while I sometimes enjoyed the brisket the in-laws made, the “Deutschland Über Alles” opening act I was forced to experience that day kind of ruined the meal for me.